 Succeeding Bishop Gallagher was Bishop Christopher Byrne who served as bishop for 32 years.
 During his episcopacy, the Diocese of Austin was created and Houston began to grow dramatically.
 The number of churches in Houston grew from eight to twenty-eight and the number of Catholics in the diocese increased from 70,000 to 250,000.

 Due to progressive blindness, Bishop Nold was prompted to resign from the administration of the diocese.
 Bishop John L. Morkovsky, Bishop of Amarillo, was named as a Coadjutor Bishop and Apostolic Administrator of the diocese in 1963.
 Upon Bishop Nold's retirement in 1975, Bishop Morkovsky, who had seen the diocese through the changes of Vatican II, succeeded him as the sixth bishop of the Diocese.
 Texas continued to experience tremendous growth which led to further divisions of the diocese, including the Dioceses of Beaumont (1966), Victoria (1982) and Tyler (1987).
 Bishop Morkovsky served the diocese until he retired in 1985, when he was succeeded by Bishop Joseph A. Fiorenza, Bishop of San Angelo.

 Archbishop DiNardo became ordinary of the Archdiocese upon Archbishop Fiorenza's retirement in 2006.Pope Benedict XVI elevated Archbishop DiNardo to the position of Cardinal on Nov.
 24, 2007.
-Previous auxiliary bishops have been Bishop John McCarthy, the late Bishop Enrique San Pedro, S.J., and Bishops Curtis J. Guillory, S.V.D., James Tamayo and Vincent M. Rizzotto and Joe S. Vasquez.
+Previous auxiliary bishops have been the late Bishop John McCarthy, the late Bishop Enrique San Pedro, S.J., and Bishops Curtis J. Guillory, S.V.D., James Tamayo, Vincent M. Rizzotto and Joe S. Vasquez.